These Bruschetta Scones have a savory flair, including sun dried tomatoes, basil, olives, pine nuts, and feta cheese!

 no lie, I almost made something nearly identical today – they look SO good, but my kids would have complained too

-Super idea…as soon as I saaw the title, I knew I would love it….two of my favorite food groups…bruschetta and scones….and when I saw the liquid was almond milk I was in….Will make them over the weekend..
+Super idea…as soon as I saaw the title, I knew I would love it….two of my favorite food groups…bruschetta and scones…Will make them over the weekend..

 Oh, yum!
 People do not eat savory scones often enough.
 This recipe is wonderful!